-- dual-use items as listed in Annex I to Regulation (EU) No. 2021/821 of the European Parliament and of the Council (EU Dual Use Regulation) (in relation to such items, also the transit of items exported from the EU via Russia is generally prohibited); - energy-related items as listed in Annex II to Council Regulation (EU) No. 833/2014; - items "which might contribute to Russia's technological enhancement of its defence and security sector" as listed in Annex VII to Council Regulation (EU) No. 833/2014 (including, inter alia, advanced technology items, rareearth metals and compounds, chemical/biological equipment and electric components); - items suited for use in oil refining and liquefaction of natural gas as listed in Annex X to this Regulation); - items suited for use in aviation or the space industry as listed in Annex XI to this Regulation (this restriction includes, inter alia, supplying aircraft to Russian persons or entities or for use in Russia by way of leasing; further, this restriction includes a prohibition on providing insurance and reinsurance and maintenance activities in relation to the listed items to any natural or legal person, entity or body in Russia or for use in Russia); - maritime navigation and radio-communication items as listed in Annex XVI to this Regulation (this restriction also applies with respect to the placing on board of a Russian-flagged vessel); - luxury goods as listed in Annex XVIII to this Regulation (unless otherwise specified in this Annex, the prohibition applies to the listed luxury goods insofar as their value exceeds EUR 300 per item);
+- dual-use items as listed in Annex I to Regulation (EU) No. 2021/821 of the European Parliament and of the Council (EU Dual Use Regulation) (in relation to such items, also the transit of items exported from the EU via Russia is generally prohibited); - energy-related items as listed in Annex II to Council Regulation (EU) No. 833/2014; - items "which might contribute to Russia's military and technological enhancement, or the development of the defence and security sector" as listed in Annex VII to Council Regulation (EU) No. 833/2014 the list has been extended by Council Regulation (EU) No. 2023/1214 of 23 June 2023 (not yet reflected in the current consolidated version) and includes, inter alia, advanced technology items, rare-earth metals and compounds, chemical/biological equipment and electric components, semiconductor materials, manufacturing and testing equipment for electronic integrated circuits and printed circuit boards, optical components and navigational instruments (in relation to such items, also the transit of items exported from the EU via Russia is generally prohibited);

-- jet fuel and fuel additives as listed in Annex XX to this Regulation; - a very large list of items "which could contribute in particular to the enhancement of Russian industrial capacities" as listed in Annex XXIII to this Regulation; - banknotes denominated in any official currency of an EU Member State; and - firearms, their parts and essential components and ammunition as listed in Annex I to Regulation (EU) No. 258/2012 of the European Parliament and of the Council (EU Firearms Regulation) (in relation to such items, also the transit of items exported from the EU via Russia is prohibited).
+- items suited for use in oil refining and liquefaction of natural gas as listed in Annex X to this Regulation); - items suited for use in aviation or the space industry as listed in Annex XI to this Regulation (this restriction includes, inter alia, supplying aircraft to Russian persons or entities or for use in Russia by way of leasing; further, this restriction includes a prohibition on providing insurance and reinsurance and maintenance activities in relation to the listed items to any natural or legal person, entity or body in Russia or for use in Russia) (in relation to such items, also the transit of items exported from the EU via Russia is prohibited); - maritime navigation and radio-communication items as listed in Annex XVI to this Regulation (this restriction also applies with respect to the placing on board of a Russian-flagged vessel); - luxury goods as listed in Annex XVIII to this Regulation (the list has been amended by Council Regulation (EU) No. 2023/1214 of 23 June 2023 (not yet reflected in the current consolidated version)) (unless otherwise specified in this Annex, the prohibition applies to the listed luxury goods insofar as their value exceeds EUR 300 per item); - jet fuel and fuel additives as listed in Annex XX to this Regulation (in relation to such items, also the transit of items exported from the EU via Russia is prohibited); - a very large list of items "which could contribute in particular to the enhancement of Russian industrial capacities" as listed in Annex XXIII to this Regulation (the list has been amended by Council Regulation (EU) No. 2023/1214 of 23 June 2023 (not yet reflected in the current consolidated version)); - banknotes denominated in any official currency of an EU Member State; and - firearms, their parts and essential components and ammunition as listed in Annex I to Regulation (EU) No. 258/2012 of the European Parliament and of the Council (EU Firearms Regulation) and firearms and other arms as listed in Annex XXXV to Council Regulation (EU) No. 833/2014 (Annex XXXV has been introduced by Council Regulation (EU) No. 2023/1214 of 23 June 2023 and is not yet included in the current consolidated version) (in relation to such items, also the transit of items exported from the EU via Russia is prohibited).